jake-knerr/cogent/README.md

 This technique makes it easier to find and modify styles.

-#### Divide up the app into "screens", meaning content regions that can be the only screen displayed based on screen size.
+#### Divide up the app into "screens", meaning content regions that can be the only region displayed based on screen size.

 This technique makes it easier to design an application that can accommodate multiple screen sizes and form factors.